 I have considerable experience in the field of software testing, both nationally and internationally.
-I also have extensive knowledge and experience in test management, test methods and techniques, test process improvement, agile implementation, line and project management.
-In the Netherlands I am the expert in the field of context-driven and exploratory testing.
+I also have extensive knowledge and experience in testing, coaching, agile implementation, line and project management.

-I am a welcome guest at various testing events and have vast experience in giving presentations and doing trainings.
-I like to combine agile, testing and human aspects to improve testing and help people grow.
-To achieve that, my goal is to make testing more fun.
+I am a welcome guest at various testing events and have vast experience in giving presentations, workshops, and training.
+I like to combine agile, quality and human aspects to improve teams and help people grow.
+To achieve that, my goal is to make software development and testing more fun.

 Everything I do, I do with passion.
 What keeps me moving is energy and passion.
 I need challenges to feel comfortable.
 Add to that that I want to be good in almost everything I do.
 Not just good, but the very best.
 All that makes that my surroundings sometimes suffer from me because I always want to more and do better.
 Fortunately, I have an above average energy level and that helps me do what I do.
 This video of Steve Jobs summarizes how I work.